Deep Exploration via Randomized Value Functions: Algorithms

 Equation \eqref{eq:regress-sample} is signficant, since it allows us to understand Bayesian linear regression through a purely computational perspective.
 For the linear setting, we see that training a least-squares solution on perturbed versions of the data is equivalent to conjugate Bayesian posterior.
 This suggests that, in order to generate approximate posterior samples for $Q^*$ we can replace the least-square computation of Algorithm \ref{alg:learn_lsvi} with an alternative value iteration that trains on randomly perturbed versions of the data.
 We call this algorithm \textit{randomized least-squares value iteration}, which we now outline.

 Note that $\mathtt{learn\_rlsvi}$ is identical to $\mathtt{learn\_lsvi}$ except that the optimization happens over randomized versions of the underlying data and prior.
-For correspondance with the Gaussian derivation above we would implement: { \medmuskip=2mu \thinmuskip=1mu \thickmuskip=2mu
+For correspondence with the Gaussian derivation above we would implement: { \medmuskip=2mu \thinmuskip=1mu \thickmuskip=2mu

-} We call RLSVI with additive Gaussian noise and will use $\mathtt{learn\_grlsvi}$ to indicate this choice of data randomization and prior $\theta \sim N(0, \lambda I)$.
+} We call this version of RLSVI with additive Gaussian noise $\mathtt{learn\_grlsvi}$, indicating the specific choice of data randomization and prior $\theta \sim N(0, \lambda I)$.
 In Section \ref{sec: bounds} we prove that this method recovers a polynomial regret bound when used with linear value functions and tabular representation.
 This is significant, because LSVI with any dithering action selection scheme can not recover such a bound (Section \ref{se:deep}).
 Before we jump to analysis, we provide some intuition for how this simple modification can lead to deep exploration.